jemise111/react-native-swipe-list-view/README.md

 ## Running the example

-The application under ./SwipeListExample will product the above example.
+The application under ./SwipeListExample will produce the above example.
 To run execute the following:

 * ```git clone https://github.com/jemise111/react-native-swipe-list-view.git```
 * ```cd SwipeListExample```